-Pursuant to the provisions of Section 124(6) of the Companies Act, 2013 read with Investor Education and Protection Fund Authority (Accounting, Audit, Transfer and Refund) Rules, 2016, as applicable, all shares in respect of which dividend has remained unpaid/unclaimed for seven consecutive years or more are required to be transferred to IEPF.
+Pursuant to the provisions of Section 124(6) of the Companies Act, 2013 read with Investor Education and Protection Fund Authority (Accounting, Audit, Transfer and Refund) Rules, 2016, as applicable, all shares in respect of which dividend has remained unpaid/unclaimed for seven consecutive vears or more are required to be transferred to IEPF.
 Accordingly, 24 equity shares of the Company belonging to 1 shareholder in respect of which dividend (as declared by the Company) remained unpaid/ unclaimed for seven consecutive years or more have been transferred to IEPF during the year under review.
-The Company has transferred 2,203 shares to IEPF till date.
+The Company has transferred 2,203 shares to IFPF till date the procedure as prescribed in Investor Education and Protection Fund Authority (Accounting, Audit, Transfer and Refund) Rules, 2016.